nodejs/nodejs.dev/src/documentation/0043-node-reading-files/index.md

 }
 ```

-The default encoding is utf8, but you can specify a custom encoding using a a second parameter.
+The default encoding is utf8, but you can specify a custom encoding using a second parameter.

 Both `fs.readFile()` and `fs.readFileSync()` read the full content of the file in memory before returning the data.